-Deeply inspired by their time in the Pacific Islands, filmmakers continued to work with several of the people they met within their trips.
+Deeply inspired by their time in the Pacific Islands, filmmakers continued to work with several people they met during their trips.
 This group of advisors came to be known as the Oceanic Story Trust (OST).

 The Trust includes anthropologists, educators, linguists, master tattooists, choreographers, haka practitioners, master navigators and cultural advisors who collaborated with Disney’s creative team.

 ALL WET –

 Since much of the film is set on the ocean or near it, filmmakers worked hard to create systems and processes to create believable water.
 Keen to understand the clarity of the water, the team created a physical rig that was 50 feet long.

 A series of balls that were painted gray, black and red were hung from a rope every five feet and photographed underwater in a pool in Van Nuys, Mission Bay in San Diego and off the coast of Bora Bora.
 Imagine getting that through customs!

 STARS ALIGNED –